 Summer Engineering Camp - Project Discovery

 Summer Engineering Camp - Project Discovery is a weeklong, intensive learning camp for high school students entering the ninth through 12th grades.
 Two sessions are offered, one in June and the second in July.
 Campers choose from different engineering disciplines and work closely with KU faculty and graduate students as they complete a hands-on project.
 The camp lets students explore the different engineering disciplines and campers also get an up-close view of KU and engineering facilities.
 Students get to see how engineering and computer science play an essential role in improving the human condition.

 This outstanding engineering summer camp costs $650 and covers housing, meals and laboratory materials.
-Registration is not yet available for the 2015 high school level Summer Engineering Camp is full as of April 1, 2014.
-Campers may still fill out the registration form to be added to the waitlist, but please do not make any payment until you have been notified by phone and/or email that a space has become available to your camper.
-Details will be posted soon on how to add your name to the camp wait list.
+Registration is not yet available for the 2015 high school level Summer Engineering Camp.
 You can download the brochure or contact our recruiting staff, (785) 864-3622, to learn more about the KU Summer Engineering Camp experience.

 Middle School Day Camp

 During the summer, students entering seventh and eighth grade in and around the Kansas City Metro area can take part in a program with hands-on engineering activities designed to make them think creatively.
 Campers are able to visit KU's world-class engineering research facilities to see latest and the coolest.
 The weeklong day camp is a huge hit with students and is held in June in the Overland Park, Kan., and Olathe, Kan., area.
 Because this is a day camp, families must pick up and drop off their camper at the beginning and ending of each day.
-As of March 18, 2014, registration is full, but you can add your name to the camp wait list.
+Registration will go live in 2015.
 For more information contact our recruiting staff, or call (785) 864-3622.

 High School Design Competition